Line 2 (Beijing Subway)

 Line 2 of the Beijing Subway (北京地铁2号线 (běijīng dìtiě èrhào xiàn)) is a rapid transit rail line in central Beijing that runs in a rectangular loop around the city centre.
 The line traces the Ming dynasty inner city wall, which was demolished and paved over by the 2nd Ring Road and Qianmen Avenue to make room.
-Line 2, opened in 1984, is the second oldest and one of the busiest of Beijing's subway lines, and to date only one to serve Beijing railway station.
+Line 2, opened in 1984, is the second oldest and one of the busiest of Beijing's subway lines, and to date the only one to serve Beijing railway station.
 All 18 stations on the 23.1 km line are underground.
 13 of the 18 stations offer transfers to other lines.
-Line 2's color is dark blue.
+Line 2's color is dark blue on official maps, signage, and stations.